StatCan/egp-crn/docs/source/road_network_collapse/meshblock_conflation.rst

     :Explanation: Networks align.
     :Action: None.
 ``many-to-one``:
-    :Explanation: EGP is more detailed.
+    :Explanation: CRN is more detailed.
     :Action: None.
 ``one-to-many``:
     :Explanation: NGD is more detailed.